 |Orlando, FL, USA||MCO||AirTran|

-Look below for a complete list of air service from other regional airports.
-If you can't take a flight directly from your favorite airport, making a connection through another Caribbean airport could be a good solution.
+See the table below for scheduled air service from other airports in the region.
+Even if you can't get a flight directly from your preferred airport, making a connection through another Caribbean airport may be a very viable option.

 |the BVI, British Virgin Islands||EIS||Winair|